tosc-rs/mnemos/rfcs/0000-a-forth-userspace.md

 ## Goal

-In order to make early prototyping and iterating on the design of mnemos, this RFC proposes the addition of a single kind of "userspace" environment, a `forth` vm that can act as a program or interactive shell interface.
+In order to make early prototyping and iterating on the design of mnemos **easier**, this RFC proposes the addition of a single kind of "userspace" environment, a `forth` vm that can act as a program or interactive shell interface.
 This RFC also proposes a minimal set of capabilities and interfaces necessary to make this possible.